 If you believe your dog ate chocolate, call your veterinarian immediately or call the Pet Poison Helpline (855-213-6680) for advice.

-- 1 How much chocolate does it take to hurt a dog?
+- 1 How much chocolate does it take to kill a dog?

-- 2 Will my dog be OK after eating chocolate?
+- 2 Will my dog OK after eating chocolate?

 - 5 How soon will a dog get sick after eating chocolate?

 - 6 How long does it take for a dog to recover after eating chocolate?